Saint Lucian Creole: Possessive Adjectives

-In Creole possessive adjectives are placed after the noun.
+In Creole, possessive adjectives are placed after the noun.
 Ou 'your' and li 'his, her, its become w and y after a vowel.

-Unlike in English or French, possessive adjectives can be used in addition to the indefinite and definite articles: jan mwen is 'my friend', an jan mwen is 'a friend of mine', and jan mwen-an is 'my friend'.
+Unlike in English or French, possessive adjectives can be used in addition to the indefinite and definite articles: "jan mwen" is 'my friend', "an jan mwen" is 'a friend of mine', and "jan mwen-an" is 'my friend'.

-The use of the definite article evokes a different connotation.
-Whereas jan mwen would refer to my friend as opposed to someone else's, jan mwen-an would refer to a specific friend who had been previously mentioned at some point prior in the conversation.
+The use of the definite article changes the connotation; whereas "jan mwen" would refer to my friend as opposed to someone else's, "jan mwen-an" would refer to a specific friend who had already been mentioned at a prior point in the conversation.

 Possessive Pronouns

 Interrogatives

-Ki is used as an interrogative adjective placed before a noun meaning 'what' or 'which': Ki chimiz ou simyé?
-Which shirt do you prefer?
+Ki is used as an interrogative adjective placed before a noun meaning 'what' or 'which'. — "Ki chimiz ou simyé?"; Which shirt do you prefer?

-Kilès is an interrogative pronoun.
-Kilès ou simyé?
-Which one do you prefer?
+Kilès is an interrogative pronoun. — "Kilès ou simyé?"; Which do you prefer?

-Kilès used as a subject directly before a verb is followed by the relative pronoun ki: Kilès ki pli gwo?
-Which is bigger?
+Kilès used as the subject directly before the verb is followed by the relative pronoun ki. — "Kilès ki pli gwo?"; Which is bigger?

-When ki moun is used as a subject and comes directly before the verb it is followed by the relative pronoun ki: Ki moun ki di'w sa?
-Who told you that?
+When ki moun is used as the subject and comes directly before the verb it is followed by the relative pronoun ki. — "Ki moun ki di'w sa?"; Who told you that?